Dr. Randy Lee Cutler, associate professor, Emily Carr University of Art + Design

 Elvira Hufschmid, independent artist – LOoW core research team

 Elvira Hufschmid is a Vancouver-Berlin based visual artist, curator and author in the field of Processes of Artistic Transformation, Collaborative Art and Temporary Art Spaces.
 She is sessional faculty at Emily Carr University of Art & Design, Vancouver, Canada, and is collaborating with Ingrid Koenig, Randy Lee Cutler and Margit Schild on a SSHRCC Insight Grant Art & Physics project at Emily Carr University.
-Elvira was Artist in Residence at TRIUMF, Canada’s National Laboratory for Particle and Nuclear Physics, Vancouver (2011-2014), and co-curated the Goethe Satellite@Vancouver RAW DATA.
+Elvira was Artist in Residence at TRIUMF, Canada’s particle accelerator centre, Vancouver (2011-2014), and co-curated the Goethe Satellite@Vancouver RAW DATA.
 Artistic Transformation project (2012).

 Her work has been shown in galleries and museums across Germany, Switzerland, France, the US and Canada, and she has been active within the Independent-Project-Spaces-Community in Berlin, Germany.
 As a member of the Arts Collective Initiative Temporary Art Spaces e.V.
 Berlin, she co-edited the publication Kunstraum AVUS, released by E.A.
 Seemann Verlag Leipzig in 2013.
 She is a co-author of the book Artistic Transformations.
 Models of a Collective Production of Art and the Dialogue between the Arts, released by the Reimer Verlag Berlin in 2010 (in German).
 Elvira was a Guest Professor for “Artistic Transformation Processes“ at the Berlin University of the Arts (UDK) in a team of eleven artists and academics (2007-2009).
 She holds a MFA from the San Francisco Art Institute, US (2002). www.elvira-hufschmid.de